 Bed and breakfast dwelling.
 The term "bed and breakfast dwelling" means an owner- occupied dwelling in which not more than two rooms are rented out by the day, offering overnight lodgings to travelers, and where one or more meals are provided by the host family, the price of which may be included in the room rate.

-Bed and breakfast farm dwelling, agri-tourism.
-The term "agri-tourism B&B farm dwelling" means an owner-occupied farm house further utilized for the purpose of providing nightly accommodations and meals to overnight guests.
+Bed and breakfast (B&B) farm dwelling, agri-tourism.
+The term "agri-tourism B&B farm dwelling" means an owner-occupied farm house further utilized for the purpose of providing overnight lodging accommodations and meals to overnight guests.

-Bed and breakfast farm retreat, agri-tourism.
-The term "agri-tourism B&B farm retreat" means an owner-occupied farm house further utilized for the purpose of providing nightly accommodations as well as meals to overnight guests and the visiting day-use public within an internally incorporated dining area.
+Bed and breakfast (B&B) farm retreat, agri-tourism.
+The term "agri-tourism B&B farm retreat" means an owner-occupied farm house further utilized for the purpose of providing overnight lodging accommodations as well as meals to overnight guests and the visiting day-use public within an internally incorporated dining area.

 Bed and breakfast hotel.
 The term "bed and breakfast hotel" means an owner or host occupied building in which at least six but not more than 20 guest rooms are rented out by the day offering overnight lodging accommodations and service to travelers with one or more meals provided, the price of which is included in the daily room rate.